sandusmaranda/cs230/policies.md

 * Midterm 2: 20%
 * Final Project: 20%
 * Class participation: 20%
-  * attendance, quizzes, team work, timely submissions of lab work, and respectful engagement: 10%
+  * attendance, quizzes, team work, making an effort to live by class norms, and respectful engagement: 10%
   * code interviews: 10%

 There is **no arbitrary limit** on the number of A's, B's, C's etc., and every student will be assigned the grade they earn and deserve according to the grading standards of the college.